betterscientificsoftware/bssw.io/Articles/Blog/SoftwareSustainabilityMolecularSciences.md

 includes the cost of the developers for the initial development and incentives and appropriate licensing models that facilitate external developer communities.
-Of importance here are low barriers to entry -- ease of development, documentation, communication among the software developers, and so on.
+Of importance here are low barriers to entry -- ease of development, documentation, communication among the software developers, etc.
-Developing this community can take time and effort -- and therefore expense.
+Developing this community can take time and effort, and therefore expense.
 In addition, the software development must align with user needs.
 Consistent and frequent communication with potential and existing users is necessary in order to ensure that the demand will be high.
 Factors that